-For more information about requests and responses, see our tutorial (/guides/tutorials/adding-or-modifying-headers-on-http-requests-and-responses).
+For more information about requests and responses, see our tutorial (/guides/basic-configuration/adding-or-modifying-headers-on-http-requests-and-responses).

-§ How can I override default caching based on a backend response? (/guides/caching/howcan-i-override-default-caching-based-on-abackend-response)
+§ Overriding caching defaults based on a backend response (/guides/basic-configuration/overriding-caching-defaults-based-on-backend-responses)

-In certain situations you may want to conditionally apply a different caching policy (/guides/caching/how-do-i-conditionally-prevent-pages-from-caching) based on a backend response.
+In certain situations you may want to conditionally apply a different caching policy (/guides/performance-tuning/controlling-caching#conditionally-preventing-pages-from-caching) based on a backend response.
 In this particular case we have backend that on occasion returns 404 errors (e.g., document not found).
 We don't want those responses to be cached for full caching period of a day but only for 5 minutes.
 To override default caching we add a cache object and then creation conditions for it.

-Creating the New Cache Object
+Creating the new Cache Object